 And here begins a tale inside one of Whitechapel’s fireside taverns.

 Step inside this tavern awhile to witness the host of complex characters within.
 You will hear music, shrill laughs, and witness the devious antics of females sitting atop men’s laps at rickety tables.
 You may even witness a cat fight or two amongst the unwashed whores, as they battle each other for valuable custom from the slurring, inebriated men.

 You may too, if she happens to be checking upon her employees, meet Madame Davenport, the savvy yet heartless brothel-mistress who keeps organised her world of social outcasts and misfits.

-If you can stay awhile into the early hours you will very likely stumble upon fifteen year old Catherine Bell who will arrive at a late hour, alone and afraid.
-Like you, she will feel somewhat repulsed to witness this decrepit scene within, but whilst you, dear reader, may close the pages of this book and return to a life of moderate comfort and social freedoms, she must remain here amongst the disease-infested scourge of society, to be lured upon a pitiful path where many desperate women have trodden before her.
+If you can bear the scene a little longer you will very likely stumble upon fifteen year old Catherine Bell who will arrive at a very late hour, alone and afraid.
+Like you, she will feel somewhat repulsed to witness this decrepit scene, but whilst you dear reader, may close the pages of this book and return to a life of moderate comfort and social freedoms, she must remain here amongst the disease-infested scourge of society, to be lured upon a pitiful path where many desperate women have trodden before her.

 The immoral path of a lower class whore.

 Oh pity her if you must, but do not abandon her here, for she is an intelligent girl beneath the innocent gaze and her life choices are few.
 Watch intently as she is groomed in the ways of seduction, for her very survival will depend on it, and see how she learns the skilled game of pandering to men’s pleasures for a fee.
 But Catherine’s unblemished youth and beauty, whilst being a blessing, will also serve as her curse inside this popular tavern, for the seasoned old whores within will envy, despise and reject her.